TYR Talks

 During The Yale Review's Spring 2023 Literary Festival, Emily Bernard participated in a roundtable discussion, "Reading in an Age of Crisis," with Garth Greenwell, Kathryn Lofton, and The Yale Review's editor, Meghan O'Rourke.
 Watch a recording of the entire event here.

-Emily Bernard is the Julian Lindsay Green and Gold Professor of English at the University of Vermont and the author of five books, including Black Is the Body: Stories from My Grandmother’s Time, My Mother’s Time, and Mine.
+Emily Bernard teaches English at the University of Vermont and is the author of five books, including Black Is the Body: Stories from My Grandmother’s Time, My Mother’s Time, and Mine.

 Originally published: